 Let's look at how we handle these intents in SiriKit.

+So the first thing to know about how to request with SiriKit Media is that SiriKit Media Intents are just like any other SiriKit domain.
+So all the intent-handling happens in your Intents app extension, where you conform to the SiriKit Media Intent handling protocols.
 The details of SiriKit request handling have been covered really well in previous WWDC talks, so I'd refer you to those talks and to the developer documentation online for more general details about SiriKit Request Processing.

 Now let's look at what happens for a typical request in the SiriKit Media domain.

 The request processing begins when someone says "Play cool song in my app."
 And Siri is going to recognize that this is a request for your app, it's going to launch your Intents Extension.
 Now, there are three steps in SiriKit Request Processing: resolve, confirm, and handle.
 The first step in request processing is the resolve step.
 In the media domain, the resolve step is where we take the intents' INMediaSearch object and we run a search against our app catalog.
 The output of resolve is one or more concrete media item objects to play.

 Alternatively, if we didn't find anything that matched or another error occurred, we can return an unsupported result, which will tell Siri to display the appropriate error dialog.
 The next step in Request Processing is the confirm step.